 Enable turnkey firewall security capabilities in Azure Virtual Network to control and log access to apps and resources.
 Azure Firewall supports filtering for both inbound and outbound traffic, internal spoke-to-spoke connections, and hybrid connections through Azure VPN and ExpressRoute gateways.

 Azure Firewall decrypts outbound traffic, performs required security checks, and then encrypts the traffic to the destination.
 It works in conjunction with URL filtering and web categories by letting administrators allow or deny user access to website categories such as gambling or social media.

 Inspect traffic in real time

-The intrusion detection and prevention system (IDPS) capability uses signatures to continuously monitor activities, generate alerts, log information and optionally attempt to block the attack.
+The intrusion detection and prevention system (IDPS) capability uses signatures to continuously monitor activities, generate alerts, log information, and optionally attempt to block the attack.
 It can detect attacks in all ports and protocols for non-encrypted traffic.
-Encrypted traffic utilises the TLS inspection capability for decryption.
+Encrypted traffic utilizes the TLS inspection capability for decryption.

 Comprehensive security and compliance, built in